Murder charge filed in death of Cowlitz County man

 This investigation started on Oct.
 6, when Portland Police responded to a shooting in the 1400 block of Southwest Naito Parkway.
 Paramedics transported Fujioka to the hospital where he died.

 On Oct.
-15, law enforcement located and arrested Osman in the 3600 block of Southeast 28th Avenue in Portland, Oregon.
+15, law enforcement located and arrested Osman in the 3600 block of Southeast 28th Avenue in Portland.

 The affidavit filed in this case that outlines the probable cause remains under seal pursuant to the court’s order.